chai-nexus/chai_py/README.md

 ## Install

-You can install chai_py using pip
+You can install chai using pip

     $ pip install -U chai_py